LANDIS-II-Foundation/Project-NC-Conservation-Global-Change/Parameterization and calibration/Climate/readme.md

 We decided on only one climate region after determining that the study area had minimial differences in temperature and precipitation along with low topographical variation
 (INSERT PRECIP AND TEMP GRAPHS HERE!!!!!).

-Business as usual scenario climate data came from the USGS Geodata portal and were downloaded as daily precipitation, maximum and minimum termperatures, and wind speed (ADD SOURCE
+Business as usual scenario climate data came from the USGS Geodata portal daily observed data from 1949 to 2010 and were downloaded as daily precipitation, maximum and minimum temperatures, and wind speed.
-HERE!!!).

 Climate change projections from the Coupled Model Intercomparison Project Phase 5 downscaled using the Multivariate Adaptive Constructed Analogs (MACA) method were downloaded as monthly precipitation, maximum and minimum temperature, and wind speedfrom the MACA data portal as netcdf files (https://climate.northwestknowledge.net/MACA/data_portal.php).